PsychoLlama/timber-protocol/README.md

 If there are 29 operations in the causal tree with an `interval=8`, you will have 4 hashes.
 Adjust the interval at runtime to optimize for size vs latency.

-On the receiving side, after integrating the blocks, the client confirms the incremental checksums.
+On the receiving side, after integrating the transactions, the client confirms the incremental checksums.
 If all checksums match, the sync is resolved through a `SyncFinished` message.

-If not all checksums match, the client finds the first deviating hash, captures all blocks from the entire interval, and responds with a counter-sync.
+If not all checksums match, the client finds the first deviating hash, captures all transactions from the entire interval, and responds with a counter-sync.

 The cycle repeats until all checksums match.

-> Note how this algorithm would behave if someone added new blocks while synchronization was already in progress.
+> Note how this algorithm would behave if someone added new transactions while synchronization was already in progress.

 ## Related Reading